Effective Date: May 2023

 RULE 3: Maintain financial soundness

-- 3.B You must maintain systems and controls for monitoring the financial stability of your business and take steps to notify the PPR and address issues identified.
+3.B You must maintain systems and controls for monitoring the financial stability of your business and take steps to notify the PPR of and address any issues identified.

 RULE 4: Provide a good quality of work and service to each client

-- 4.A You must only undertake work for which you are properly qualified.
+4.A You must only undertake work for which you are properly qualified.
+You should refer to the criteria allocated under the PPR’s tier system.

-- 4.F You must keep the client regularly informed as to the progress of the work and keep accurate records of that work.
+4.F You must keep clients regularly informed as to the progress of the work and keep accurate records of that work.

 RULE 5: Your duty to the court in the administration of justice

-- 5.B You must not knowingly or recklessly either mislead the court or allow the court to be misled.
+5.B You must not knowingly or recklessly mislead the court or allow the court to be misled.

 RULE 6: Deal with the PPR in an open & co-operative way

-- 6.A You must be open, honest and co-operate in your dealings with the PPR by responding to any requests promptly and fully within 14 calendar days.
+6.A You must be open, honest and co-operative in your dealings with the PPR, including by responding to any requests promptly and fully within 14 calendar days of receipt.

-- 6.B You must immediately notify the PPR of any breach of this Code by yourself or other Paralegals.
+6.B You must immediately notify the PPR if you breach this Code.

 RULE 7: Treat everyone with dignity and respect

-- 7.A You must treat all clients and third parties with dignity and respect.
-You should encourage equality of opportunity and must not unlawfully discriminate against them, either directly or indirectly, victimise or harass them on the grounds of age, disability, race, ethnic or national origin, sex, gender reassignment, pregnancy and maternity, marital status (including civil partnerships), sexual orientation, religious belief.
+7.A You must treat all clients and third parties with dignity and respect.
+You should encourage equality of opportunity and must not unlawfully discriminate against them, either directly or indirectly, victimise or harass them on the grounds of age, disability, race, ethnic or national origin, sex, gender identity, pregnancy and parental leave, marital status (including civil partnerships), sexual orientation, and/or religious belief.